-A: I have found over the years that pets respond very favorably to extracts.
+A: I have found that pets respond favorably to liquid herbal extracts.
 However, in the same way that you need to adjust dosages for children, care should be taken to adjust dosages for animals.
 The general rule is to give two drops per 10 pounds of the animal weight.
-For most pets, one of the best way to give extracts to pets is to mix it in their food.
+For most pets, one of the best way to give liquid herbal extracts is to mix them in their food.

 Q: How many drops/softgels should I take?

-Q: How many drops are in a one-ounce bottle of alcohol-containing or alcohol-free extracts?
-How many drops are in a softgel?
+Q: How many drops are in a one-ounce bottle of liquid herbal extract?

 A: There are approximately 1,200 drops in a one-ounce bottle of liquid herbal extract.

 25 mg of ground herbs = 1 drop of liquid herbal extract

 50 mg of ground herbs = 2 drops of liquid herbal extract

 500 mg of ground herbs = 20 drops of liquid herbal extract

 One softgel = 30 drops of liquid herbal extract

-One dropperful = 30 drops
+One dropperful = 30 drops of liquid herbal extract